Chelsea Pensioner: Men In Scarlet album

 Seven Chelsea Pensioners at the Royal Hospital Chelsea released an album on 8 November 2010 in order to raise money for the Chelsea Pensioners' Appeal.
 Featuring Dame Vera Lynn, Katherine Jenkins, The Soldiers and Janey Cutler, the album is full of well known wartime songs and includes their traditional march, "The Old Brigade".

 Chelsea Football Club

 Nearby Chelsea Football Club has been affiliated with the Chelsea Pensioners for many years; the club's first nickname was the Pensioners and until the 1950s the club crest featured a Chelsea pensioner.
 Residents of the Hospital can be seen attending Chelsea's home games at Stamford Bridge.

 When Chelsea won the Premier League title in 2005, Chelsea Pensioners formed a guard of honour as the players and management came out for the trophy presentation.
 This was repeated when Chelsea won the title in 2010.
 In tribute to the trademark scarlet coats worn by the pensioners, Chelsea's kit for the 2010–11 season featured a red trim on the collars.

+Genealogical records

+Given that Royal Hospital Chelsea was responsible for administering pensions until the First World War, it retained copies of service records up to that time.
+In principle, the records were kept for all persons in receipt of a pension.
+For others, their records were retained for fifty years after discharge.
+These have been digitised, and can be viewed via various genealogy subscription sites.

+In-Pensioners

+There are admission & discharge registers of in-Pensioners that have survived.
+They have been digitised, and can be accessed via various genealogy subscription sites.

+Out-Pensioners

+There are admission registers of out-Pensioners that have survived.
+Some of these had served long enough to accrue a deferred income.
+Others were in receipt of a pension, owing to being medically discharged from the army.
+They have been digitised, and can be accessed via a paywall.